facebook/react-native-website/docs/the-new-architecture/pillars-codegen.md

 The following options are available:

 - `--path` - Path to `package.json`.
-The default path is current working directory.
+The default path is the current working directory.
 - `--platform` - Target platform.
 Supported values: `android`, `ios`, `all`.
 The default value is `all`.
 - `--outputPath` - Path to override `codegenCofig.outputDir`.
 The default value is `undefined`.